-Through extensive experimentation, we observed that the SERP produced substandard results for many benchmarks.
-Although the heuristic resulted in a 37% decrease in energy consumption over the base cache configuration, for a few examples the energy consumption increased.
-Given the vastly increased configuration space over previous methods, we had expected to see significant additional energy savings, when in fact, SERP revealed less energy savings than previous methods.
-Previous methods with separate level one and level two caches showed 53% energy savings on average [12].
+Through extensive experimentation, we observed that the sequential heuristic performed poorly for many benchmarks.
+Although the heuristic resulted in a 20-40% decrease in energy consumption over the base cache configuration for most examples, poor performance on some benchmarks (as much as 3.6x more energy) resulted in the heuristic yielding an average energy increase of 24%.
 Clearly, a simple adaptation of current methods does not sufficiently explore tuning dependencies.

-B. Alternating Cache Exploration with Additive Way Tuning - ACE-AWT
+4.2 Alternating Cache Exploration with Additive Way Tuning - ACE-AWT